Vonage/gosrvlib/examples/service/doc/CONFIG.md

 ## Validate Configuration

-The jsonschema Python program can be used to check the validity of the configuration file against the JSON schema.
+The check-jsonschema Python program can be used to check the validity of the configuration file against the JSON schema.
 It can be installed using the Python pip install tool:

 ```
-sudo pip install jsonschema
+sudo pip install check-jsonschema
 ```

 Example usage:

 ```
-json validate --schema-file=/etc/gosrvlibexample/config.schema.json --document-file=/etc/gosrvlibexample/config.json
+check-jsonschema --schemafile resources/etc/gosrvlibexample/config.schema.json resources/etc/gosrvlibexample/config.json
 ```